Celebrating 100 Years of

 Learn how you can be part of this exciting celebration below.
 Or check out our calendar for community events happening around the State of Idaho.

-Idaho can be proud that its courageous past made it the 4th state in our country to give women the right to vote.
+Idaho can be proud that its courageous past made it the 4th state in our country to give most women in our state the right to vote.
 On November 3, 1896, via Senate Joint Resolution 2, by a vote of nearly two to one in favor (12,126 to 6,282), Idaho changed history, long before the 19th amendment to the U.S. Constitution was passed on August 18, 1920.
 Idaho, and the western states of Wyoming, Utah, Colorado, and Washington, led the country in the effort of women’s suffrage.